select/boomnext/src/plugins/imgur/README.md

 }
 ```

 The value of the `id` key is used to store the video in a database so BoomNext can later skip already watched videos.
-Thats why it's good to use the mp4 URLs or YouTube id's so the same videos can be skipped even if they already watched on a different channel.
+Thats why it's good to use the mp4 URLs or YouTube id's so the same videos can be skipped even if they were already watched on a different channel.

-Rejected promises should return a String with the error message.
+Rejected promises should return a String with an error message.
-The `getPrev()` function should return the object above directly.
+The `getPrev()` function should return the object above directly without a promise.

-Currently only mp4 and youtube videos are supported, more support can be added, create an issue at github, or a pull request!
+Currently only mp4 and youtube videos are supported, more platforms can be supported, create an issue at github, or a pull request!